Chapter 5 Population structure

 })

-We can then assign individuals to the closest center:
+We can then assign each individual to their closest center:

 all_sq_dist <- apply(all_centers, 1, function(one_center) {